UB-Mannheim/scrumblr/README.markdown

 - middle-sized cards
 - visible star stickers
 - MongoDB fixes
-- Markdown syntax on cards
+- Markdown syntax on cards - v.
+0.5.0
-- Moveable eraser and marker
+- Moveable eraser and marker - v.
+0.6.0
-- Enable to pulsate a card for a while to draw attention (press Ctrl and click on a card)
+- Enable to pulsate a card for a while to draw attention (press Ctrl and click on a card) - v.
+0.7.0
+- Show a dialog to select a color and create a new card anywhere on the board.
+Useful for big boards.
+  (press Ctrl and click on the board) - v.
+0.8.0
 - ...

 ![Extensions and fixes](scrumblr_extensions_2020.png)